 Let’s address this a bit further.

-The Issue Of Net Carbs
+The Issue of Net Carbs

-When you are figuring out your macro issues you need to know that you are actually looking at net carbs here .
+When you are figuring out your macro issues, you need to know that you are actually looking at net carbs here .
 Some people forget this and figure it’s their total carbohydrate intake, which can make a dramatic difference.

-For instance, one cup of broccoli contains 5.8 grams of carbohydrates but contains 2.3 grams of dietary fiber .
+For instance, one cup of broccoli contains 5.8 grams of carbohydrates but also 2.3 grams of dietary fiber .
 This means the total net carb count is actually just 3.5 grams of carbs total.

 If you were someone who had those same 20 grams of carbs per day, this would mean the difference between 3.4 cups of broccoli a day or 5.7 cups.
 When dieting, this is a big difference!

 Likewise, it also means some foods are actually more possible than you may have thought.
-Take raspberries for instance.
+Take raspberries, for instance.
 One cup of raw raspberries contains 14.7 grams of carbs, which certainly makes it seem like too much for the ketogenic diet plan.

 But when you account for the 8 grams of fiber they provide, this means you’re actually only getting 7.7 grams.
 If you were to eat just half a cup, rather than a cup, that’s just 3.85 grams of carbs, so definitely a doable addition.

-The thing you do need to remember:
+The thing you need to remember

-If you start to sleuth out every high fiber carb source you can find, despite the fact those fiber carbs don’t count towards your total carb limit for ketogeic diet purposes, they will count towards your calories.
+If you start to sleuth out every high fiber carb source you can find, despite the fact those fiber carbs don’t count towards your total carb limit for ketogenic diet purposes, they will count towards your calories.

 While the normal carb contains four calories per gram, fiber does only contain two, so you are still reaping some benefit.